 The reports have galvanised the opinions of some Americans who view the Pakistani military, which runs the Inter-Services Intelligence (ISI), as a double-dealing entity that accepts $1billion a year in US funding while quietly helping Afghan insurgents.

-Although the quality of evidence against the ISI in the logs is low—and the agency rejects it as “malicious and unsubstantiated”—experts say there is strong evidence of collusion.
+Although the quality of evidence against the ISI in the logs is low — and the agency rejects it as “malicious and unsubstantiated” — experts say there is strong evidence of collusion.

 Few Taliban leaders have been arrested there, in contrast with the dozens of al-Qaeda fugitives rounded up elsewhere.
+And the whereabouts of Taliban leader Mullah Muhammad Omar remains a mystery.

 A senior United States official said the ISI’s relationship with the Taliban was unclear.
 “Is it command and control?
 We don’t know.
-It’s one thing to provide a group with territory and let them raise funds, recruit and give tactical advice, but another to be able to tell them to do something—or shut them down at will.”
+It’s one thing to provide a group with territory and let them raise funds, recruit and give tactical advice, but another to be able to tell them to do something — or shut them down at will.”

 The Taliban’s other main staging area lies further north along the border, in the tribal belt, where one of the war’s most notorious commanders, Jalaluddin Haqqani, has a foothold.

-Some 377 reports in the war logs refer to Haqqani fighters—their distribution of threatening “night letters”, the training of suicide bombers, ammunition smuggling across the border and plots to attack Kabul’s luxury hotels.
+Some 377 reports in the war logs refer to Haqqani fighters — their distribution of threatening “night letters”, the training of suicide bombers, ammunition smuggling across the border and plots to attack Kabul’s luxury hotels.

 The logs echo growing CIA accusations.
 Based on intercepted phone calls, US agents accuse the ISI of sponsoring suicide attacks by Haqqani fighters on the Indian embassy in Kabul.